ItalyStrap/event/README.md

 $hooks->filter( 'event_name', $some_value );
 ```
 A subscriber is a class that implements SubscriberInterface interface and could be the listener itself
-passing a reference to the event/events and method/methods to execute.
+passing a reference to the event/events and method/methods to execute to a given action/filter.

 The `ItalyStrap\Event\SubscriberInterface::getSubscribedEvents()` must return an array like those: